technoroad/ADI_IMU_TR_Driver_ROS1/README.md

 ### Operating environment
 This software has been confirmed to work on the following OS and ROS versions.
-- Ubuntu 16.04 LTS + ros1 kinetic
+- Ubuntu 16.04 LTS + ros1 kinetic (This is not maintained.
+If you use it, use the kinetic branch.)
 - Ubuntu 18.04 LTS + ros1 melodic
 - Ubuntu 20.04 LTS + ros1 noetic